CGIF Brand Story

 At the CGIF, we believe that ceramic and glass materials are essential to our daily lives and the future of our world.
 From the technologies that make our homes and workplaces more efficient and sustainable, to the art and culture that enrich our lives, ceramics and glass play a vital role in shaping the world we live in.

-The CGIF was founded by the American Ceramic Society (ACerS) in 2014 to serve as the philanthropic arm of ACerS.
+The CGIF was founded by the American Ceramic Society (ACerS) in 2014 to advance the education outreach of ACerS.
 ACerS is a 501(c)(3) non-profit and the home for ceramic and glass professionals.
 The CGIF has a range of programs, including student and teacher outreach, international student exchanges, travel grants, student leadership development, a university-industry network, and an online Ceramic and Glass Career Center.

-The CGIF's primary audience is comprised of K-12 educators, students, ACerS members and stakeholders, and industry professionals in the ceramics and glass fields.
+The CGIF's primary audience is comprised of K-12 educators, students, ACerS members and stakeholders, and industry professionals in the ceramics and glass industry.
 Find our mission, vision, and values below:

 CGIF Mission Statement: The CGIF attracts, inspires, and supports the next generation of ceramic and glass professionals.